 Health discoveries often mean media headlines, but a cardinal rule of science is that findings must be replicable.
+Rest is an absolute health benefit – from the latest article about medical tourism!
 Health information based on a dramatic discovery is not usually valid unless it is confirmed in several follow-up studies or experiments.

 Criteria of Valid Reliable Health Information

 Health information should be valid and reliable and based on scientifically controlled studies.
 In health research, validity means truthfulness.
 If a study is designed and conducted properly, its findings are likely to be valid.
 For example, it was found that adding vitamin E to human cells in the laboratory stimulated cell division and growth.
 This was used to support the erroneous conclusion that vitamin E would delay the aging process.
 This was not a proper generalization because a simple laboratory experiment is not a valid procedure for demonstrating something as complex as aging.